bioshaolin/rpkm_heater/ReadMe.md

 	identified outlier candidates the sorted list may be updated to exclude those genome(s) and rpkm will automatically un-map those recruitments.*

 	-phylo_colors
-Providing a color list will highlight the lineage ids respective to your input
+Providing a color list will highlight the lineage ids respective to your input.

 ################################
 Development: E.W.
 Getz, 2020